 To better showcase our outputs from the work we undertake at CCSE with our colleagues and partners in Renfrewshire, Scotland the UK and further afield, we’ve given our Publications page an overhaul.
 We’ve categorised the content to make navigation more straightforward.
 The interface now provides easy access to our commissioned research and consultation reports, academic articles and book chapters.
 The short films that have been made to document some of the work we’ve undertaken and events we’ve hosted over the course of Centre activities are also accessible here. (more…)

 The passage of time has been a somewhat strange – or at least, stranger – thing to experience in 2020 than is usually the case.
 It is nevertheless heartening to look back over the academic year through the lens of the posts that we’ve been able to publish on the CCSE blog. (more…)

-The first issue of the CCSE newsletter is out now, available to download as a pdf below.
+The first issue of the CCSE newsletter is out now!
+Why not take few minutes to have a look through? (more…)

 Professor David McGillivray spoke on Dublin City FM about the HERA funded FESTSPACE project launch.